 fourth grade, fifth grade, foreign language, music, art, physical education, or if

 you have no preference.
-If you choose middle or high school, indicate wheter you would
+If you choose middle or high school, indicate whether you

-like to teach English, math, social studies, science, foreign language, music, art,
+would like to teach English, math, social studies, science, foreign language, music,

-physical education, bussiness/technology, theology or if you have no preference.
+art, physical education, business/technology, theology or if you have no preference.

 How does being a Catholic school teacher in the Billiken Teacher Corps fit into your